Midnight (Doctor Who): Casting

-David Troughton was a late replacement for Sam Kelly as Professor Hobbes, who broke his leg and had to withdraw from the production.
-He joined the rest of the cast in Cardiff with just two days notice.
-He is the son of Patrick Troughton, who portrayed the Second Doctor.
-David has had a long association with the series since the 1960s, appearing as an uncredited extra in The Enemy of the World, and as a guest character in The War Games, and in The Curse of Peladon.
-He has also appeared in some Doctor Who audio dramas.
+David Troughton was a late replacement for Sam Kelly as Professor Hobbes after Kelly broke his leg and had to withdraw from production.
+He joined the cast in Cardiff with just two days' notice.
+Troughton was already associated with the programme, having previously appeared in the original series (1967's "The Enemy of the World" (uncredited), 1969's "The War Games" and 1972's "The Curse of Peladon"), and is the son of Patrick Troughton, who had played the Second Doctor.